- Plant IDs

 Ginkgo biloba dates back nearly 300 million years.
 Ginkgo comes from a Japanese word for 'silver apricot,' and biloba refers to the dual-lobed leaf.
 Its leaves turn a beautiful gold colour in the fall and often drop all at once.

 Most of our ginkgos are quite tall.
-The tiny G. biloba at the east end of the Japanese Bed (85) was grown from the seed of a tree that survived the 1945 Hiroshima bombing.
+The tiny G. biloba at the east end of the Japanese Bed (85) was grown from the seed of a tree that survived the 1945 Hiroshima bombing (See large tree photo at left.)
 It was presented to the Garden by a coalition of Japanese and American Rotary Clubs (Heiwa/Rotary Hiroshima Survivor Trees) at the Rotary Presidential Conference in Vancouver 2018 and planted by Hiroshima survivor Mr. Jiro Kawatsuma and Rotary President Ian Riseley.

 Evolution of the ginkgo [note: the 170 survivor trees include more than just ginkgos]